All Episodes

 And yeah, it was a contentious time.

-You know, there was a a period of time in there for about six months where everybody in the country was calling me crazy for the decisions that I was making.
+You know, there was a period of time in there for about six months where everybody in the country was calling me crazy for the decisions that I was making.

-But overwhelmingly, it it worked, it was the right thing to do, and it was staying within my authority as governor.
+And it was staying within my authority as governor.

-I have long believed, even when I ran for governor, I said South Dakota's a small state, but we can do things that other states can't do, and we can be a pilot project to prove that our conservative values work, our policies work, and that it can be implemented all across this country.
+And we can be a pilot project to prove that our conservative values work, our policies work, and that they can be implemented all across this country.

 And so that is the vision we take into every decision is what is our role as a government?

-It's very limited, but what can we do also do to make sure we're reforming these programs, improving they work so that people don't have to go out and campaign on blowing people up, they don't have to campaign on misinformation.
+It's very limited, but what can we also do to make sure we're reforming these programs and proving they work so that people don't have to go out and campaign on blowing people up.

 Hey there, I'm Mary Catherine Hamm.